lunarmodules/Penlight/docs_topics/05-dates.md

     > = amer:tostring(d)
     04/10/2010

-With the 0.9.7 relase, the `Date` constructor has become more flexible.
+With the 0.9.7 release, the `Date` constructor has become more flexible.
 You may omit any of the 'year', 'month' or 'day' fields:

     > = Date { year = 2008 }